Gardenia actinocarpa: Description

 Flowers are terminal, solitary, actinomorphic and 6-merous, borne on pedicels between 5 and 15 mm long.
 The calyx tube is green, coriaceous, and has six external longitudinal ridges extending into the laterally compressed calyx lobes.
 The corolla is about 50 mm in diameter, white with six elliptical petals, and a corolla tube measuring about 15–25 mm long.

 Fruits are green, ellipsoidal, up to 46 mm long by 32 mm wide, glabrous, with six longitudinal ridges, and the calyx lobes remain attached at the apex.
 They contain a number of seeds which are up to 4.5 mm diameter by 1.6 mm thick.

 Phenology

 Flowering occurs from November to June and fruits mature from February to November.
-This species is dioecious (male and female flowers produced on separate plants) with little variation in size between the two sexes.
+This species is dioecious – that is, male and female flowers are produced on separate plants – with little variation in size between the two sexes.

 Taxonomy

 Gardenia actinocarpa was described by the Australian botanist C.F.
 Puttock from samples collected by Geoff Tracey and Leonard Webb in 1973 from Oliver Creek, near Cape Tribulation, Queensland.
 Puttock's paper was published in Austrobaileya, the annual journal of the Queensland Herbarium, in 1988.